Paleo Corned Beef

 To cook the corned beef, I simply rinsed it off, placed it in my favorite slow cooker, added a few fresh spices, and covered it with beef broth.
 The results BLEW ME AWAY.
 I really didn't know what to expect.
 I didn't know if a short two day brine would yield that tender, flavorful corned beef of my dreams.
 I didn't know if the color would be appetizing (some of my research said that the pink salt is needed for an appetizing color).
 I DID know that in the least, I'd have a cooked and seasoned beef brisket on my hands!

 What I was left with was true corned beef.
 TRUE!
 It's ready for a little grainy mustard and to be settled on a plate next to some sauerkraut and potatoes.
 I like mine wrapped up in a collard green leaf OR even served up between a couple slices of gluten-free rye toast.
-If you want to enjoy this tasty corned beef for breakfast, keep your eyes peeled for a recipe I have coming later this week!
+If you want to enjoy this tasty Paleo corned beef for breakfast, you can use it in my Corned Beef Hash!

 Moral of this 3+ year in the making recipe story is that where there's a will there's a way.
 All it takes is a little research (method, spice, and food safety related), practice, and confidence.
 You got this!